WraySmith/log-anomaly/README.md

 ## Data

-HDFS data was used in this project to test the log anomaly detector.
+Hadoop Distributed File System (HDFS) log data was used in this project to test the log anomaly detector.
 The data is provided by the [Loghub collection](https://github.com/logpai/loghub):
 - Shilin He, Jieming Zhu, Pinjia He, Michael R. Lyu.
 [Loghub: A Large Collection of System Log Datasets towards Automated Log Analytics](https://arxiv.org/abs/2008.06448). *Arxiv*, 2020.

 Information on the HDFS data can be found [here](https://github.com/logpai/loghub/tree/master/HDFS).